Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Norway to Reykjavik (Keflavik)

-From Oslo, direct flights are offered by Icelandair, Norwegian and SAS (Star Alliance).
+From Oslo, direct flights are offered by Icelandair, Norwegian and SAS (SkyTeam).

 Flights from Poland to Reykjavik (Keflavik)

-There are 5 airports in Poland that have non-stop flights to Reykjavik (Keflavik).
+In Poland, there are 4 airports that have direct flights to Reykjavik (Keflavik).

-From Warsaw, you can fly non-stop with Play or Wizz Air.
+From Warsaw, you can fly non-stop with LOT (Star Alliance) or Wizz Air.

-From Wrocław, direct flights are offered by Wizz Air.
-This is a seasonal route that starts in December and ends in March.
+From Wrocław, the only airline with direct flights is Wizz Air.
+This is a seasonal route that starts in June and ends in October.

 Flights from Portugal to Reykjavik (Keflavik)